 Alternatively, they may wish to begin with a strength and conditioning coach–one who excels in making an athlete faster, stronger, more flexible, etc. Often well-meaning parents want a single individual who, naturally, can optimize all of these factors for their child.
 However, this may be an untenable and unrealistic goal.

 A dedicated youth coach prioritizes patience over a demanding, punitive training style.
-They focus rather on the positive skills the client exhibits, encourages young athletes to have fun, and teaches how to minimize the importance of winning as well as graciously accepting defeat.
+They focus rather on the positive skills the client exhibits, encourage young athletes to have fun, and teach how to minimize the importance of winning as well as graciously accepting defeat.

 When embarking upon an intensive training protocol for a new athletically-inclined client, one who may choose to engage in competitive sports for several years, coaches face many unique challenges.

 Here we present some of the most critical aspects for trainers/coaches to consider before taking on a serious young athlete:

 Not every top athlete ought to coach children

 While many professional athletes-turned-coaches certainly have “walked the walk”, they may not have encountered an opportunity, and therefore may lack the necessary skills, to train a budding athlete.
 Being sensitive to a developing personality may be an innate instinct, but for many who went through a “tough love” athletic beginning, he or she may be unwilling to acknowledge that their experience was not the most ideal to pass along.